Dado Banatao: Career

-Business

-In 1984, Banatao and his business partner Francis Siu, founded a high-technology company, Moston, starting with a capital of half a million US dollars.
-Mostron was launched as a manufacturer of motherboards.
-They also hired Ron Yara of Intel as a company executive.
-After he developed a five-chip set, he co-founded Chips and Technologies in 1985.
-The company developed system logic chip set for IBM's PC-XT and the PC-AT.
-The company earned $12 million in its first four months.
+In 1984, Banatao and his business partner Francis Siu founded the motherboard manufacturing company, Mostron, with US$500,000 in start-up capital; they also hired Ron Yara of Intel as a company executive.
+After Banatao developed a five-chip chipset compatible with IBM's PC/AT, he co-founded Chips and Technologies (C&T) in 1985.
+The company developed chipsets compatible with IBM's Personal Computer family, including the PC/AT and the PC/XT.
+C&T generated $12 million in revenue in its first four months.
 After 22 months, the company went public.
-In 1989, Banatao launched his third start-up company, S3 Graphics, with Yara in Santa Clara, California.
-S3 focused on enhancing the graphic capabilities in personal computers by using a graphic accelerator chip.
-The key to this was Banatao's invention of a local bus.
+In 1989, Banatao launched his third start-up company, S3 Graphics, with Yara in Santa Clara, California.S3 developed GUI accelerators that enhanced the capabilities of personal computers in rendering graphical user interfaces (GUIs).
+The key advantage in S3's chips was the implementation of a local bus.
 The company had an initial public offering of $30 million.
-In 1996, the company became the leader of the graphic-chips market, beating a strong competitor, Cirrus Logic, Inc. In the same year, Chips & Technologies was sold to Intel for about $300 million.
-In 2000, he decided to start his own venture capital firm named Tallwood Venture Capital with a capital of US$300 million, all of which came from his own pocket.
-He later sold another company for more than $1 billion, where it had less than 20 employees.
-Dado was also part of SiRF, where it started the consumerization of GPS after it had been declassified by the US Government.
+By 1996 S3 was the leader of the GUI accelerator market, beating out their strong competitor, Cirrus Logic.
+In the same year, Chips & Technologies was sold to Intel for about $300 million.
+In 2000 Banatao decided to start his own venture capital firm named Tallwood Venture Capital with a capital of US$300 million, all of which came out of his own pocket.
+He later sold another small company, with fewer than 20 employees, for more than $1 billion.
+Dado was also part of SiRF, one of the first companies to commercialize the GPS after it had been declassified by the United States government.

-In 2010, Banatao became Ikanos Communications' CEO after Michael Gulett resigned as the company's CEO and President.
+In 2010, Banatao became Ikanos Communications' CEO after Michael Gulett resigned as the company's CEO and president.

 Philanthropy

 In the Philippines, Banatao through his Dado Banatao Educational Foundation, annually awards five educational scholarships to intelligent Filipino students who have bright futures in the field of engineering and technology.
-Also, with Philippine Development Foundation which he chairs, he is helping send brilliant young Filipinos to school to help them reach their full potential.
+He also chaired the Philippine Development Foundation, which helps send brilliant young Filipinos to school to help them reach their full potential.
 PhilDev was spun off from Ayala Foundation's program.

-Through his Banatao Filipino American Fund, he assists Californian high school students of Filipino heritage who are pursuing a college education in engineering.
-He also built a computer center at his grade school in his childhood town of Iguig in Cagayan Valley, making it the only public school with the most modern computer network in the Philippines.
+Through his Banatao Filipino American Fund, he assisted Californian high school students of Filipino heritage in their pursuit of college education in engineering.
+He also built a computer center at his grade school in his hometown of Iguig, making it the only public school with the most modern computer network in the Philippines.

+Death

+On December 25, 2025, Banatao died in Stanford, California due to complications stemming from an undisclosed neurological disorder.
+He was 79.